Deviled Pickles

 • 1/2 cup panko breadcrumbs

-• 16 ounces pickle chips about 35 pickle chips
+• 16 ounces pickle chips OR

 • 1 teaspoon Korean chili flakes